-The Select Console Utility allows the user to select which console the user would like to use to display the SMS menus.
-This selection is only for the SMS menus and does not affect the display used by the AIX operating system.
+The Select Console utility allows the user to select which console to use to display the SMS menus.
+This selection is only for the SMS menus and does not affect the display used by the operating system.

 Follow the instructions that display on the screen.
 The firmware automatically returns to the SMS main menu.